cs-4241-2023/a1-gettingstarted/README.md

 Sample Readme (delete the above when you're ready to submit, and modify the text below with your links and descriptions)
 ---

-Charlie Roberts
+Engjell Ramadani
 http://a1-charlieroberts.glitch.me

 This project shows ...

 ## Technical Achievements
-- **Styled page with CSS**: Added rules for the p, li, and a selectors...
+- **Styled page with CSS**: Added rules for the p, li, h1, h2, ul, img, body, and a selectors.
+For the Image I added a CSS animation.
+I also added a navbar and linked the items to the homepage of google.
+For the body I added a gradient background to the website.
+I italicized my name and styled it as crimson

 ### Design Achievements
-- **Used the Roboto Font from Google Fonts**: I used Roboto as the font for the primary copy text in my site.
+- **Used the Roboto Font from Google Fonts**: I used Black Ops One as the font for the primary copy text in my site.
+I also used a color pallette from https://coolors.co/ to get the background gradient and font colors